Saturday, July 31, 2021

 The band at Seven Stories Brewery

 Travel on the Erie Canal can be difficult but we're starting to enjoy easier days!
 We try to keep our travel to about 30 - 40 miles per day.
-Sometimes we have to go further.
-Tomorrow we'll explore Brochport.
+Sometimes we have to go further in order to have a place to stay.
+Tomorrow we'll explore Brockport.
 We're looking forward to it!